 The division of martial assets and debts, called “equitable distribution,” can be agreed on by the parties or, if they can’t reach an agreement, will be decided by a judge.
 If you can’t agree, the court will also decide how much – if any – spousal support, or alimony, will be paid after the divorce is granted.

-If you are contemplating separation or divorce, and you want to have an attorney at your side who will give you realistic, unvarnished advice while you contemplate this momentous life change, and who can then help you through the process if you decide to go forward, contact the Law Office of Justin P. Miller today for a free, no-obligation consultation.
+If you are contemplating separation or divorce, and you want to have an attorney at your side who will give you realistic, unvarnished advice while you contemplate this momentous life change, and who can then help you through the process if you decide to go forward, contact the Law Office of Justin P. Miller today for a consultation.
 814.359.7529.